Slow Cooker Ribs So Tender They Fall Off the Bone

 Instructions

-RIBS: Make the dry rub by combining the ingredients into a small bowl.
-Cut the ribs in half crosswise then pat dry with paper towels.
+- RIBS: Make the dry rub by combining the ingredients in a small bowl.
+Cut the ribs in half crosswise, then pat dry with paper towels.
 Coat the ribs all over with the remaining dry rub.

-BROILING: Line a rimmed baking sheet with foil and set a wire rack in the baking sheet.
-Transfer the ribs, meat side up, to the prepared rack.
+- BROILING: Line a rimmed baking sheet with foil and set a wire rack in the baking sheet.
+Transfer the ribs and meat side up to the prepared rack.
 Let the ribs rest for 10 minutes.
-Heat broiler and brush the ribs with barbecue sauce.
-Broil in the oven until sauce is bubbling and beginning to char, about 4 minutes.
-Remove the ribs from oven, brush with additional barbecue sauce and let rest for 10 to 15 minutes. with remaining ½ cup sauce, tent with foil, and let rest for 20 minutes.
+Heat the broiler and brush the ribs with barbecue sauce.
+Broil in the oven until the sauce bubbles and starts to char, about 4 minutes.
+Remove the ribs from the oven, brush with additional barbecue sauce, and let rest for 10 to 15 minutes.
+With the remaining ½ cup sauce, tent with foil, and let rest for 20 minutes.
 Cut the ribs and serve!

 Hi if I only cook one rack of ribs instead of two would the cook time be the same?